 Read related: 10 Strange (and Slightly Disturbing) Facts About Paris

 Reactions to the Statue: Fans Aren't All Pleased

-So far, the memorial hasn't been very warmly received: critics complain that the statue is lumpy and graceless and doesn't do justice in rendering Piaf, despite attempting to capture her impassioned performance style.
+So far, the memorial hasn't been very warmly received.
+Critics complain that the statue commemorating Piaf is lumpy and graceless and doesn't do justice in rendering her, despite attempting to capture her impassioned performance style.